 Line managers should meet individually with their employees to discuss onsite activity-related performance and objectivity issues observed during each site visit.

-Line managers document the objectivity of their assigned employees as part of the employees annual performance review.
+Line managers shall document the objectivity of their assigned employees as part of the employees annual performance review.
 When patterns tend to indicate a loss of objectivity, corrective measures should be immediately implemented by regional management.

 03.04 Senior Resident Inspectors